Video and web conferencing and collaborative working

 Please use the latest version of the Chrome or Firefox browser.
 With an iPad, please use the Safari browser.

 In Stud.IP you can activate the meeting plugin in every lecture / class / seminar via the “Mehr”-tab and create and use different virtual rooms.
 Please note that only participants of the course can enter these rooms.
-In the virtual rooms you can use screen sharing, presentations and chat functions.
+In the virtual rooms you can use screen sharing, presentations, chat functions and shared notes.
 Recording of the web conference is currently not activated in Stud.IP.

 Lecturers who wish to upload videos to Stud.IP should only do so if they have a good Internet connection.
 Because there is a time limit: after ten minutes the upload is automatically aborted.
 To prevent this, you can either reduce the file size - for example by lowering the resolution or by creating several shorter videos instead of one long one.
 Another alternative is to upload videos to the cloud and then link them to Stud.IP.